-Online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) resume for the new term, helping our university community look after its mental health.
+The online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) at City, University of London, help our community look after its mental health.

-After a hiatus for the festive break, the online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) have resumed for the new term, helping our university community look after its mental health.
+The online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) help our university community look after its mental health.

 Everyone is welcome to join a session, be they City, University of London staff, students or friends of City.
 Please email: [email protected] to obtain the login details.